Progress report for GNE20-233

 Education & Outreach Activities and Participation Summary

 This project will leverage the outreach program of a larger project funded by the USDA’s National Institute for Food and Agriculture (NIFA) that is researching the impacts of saltwater intrusion on agricultural fields in the Lower Eastern Shore of Maryland.
 The NIFA project has annual stakeholder meetings each spring in which farmers, extension agents, and other agricultural professionals participate, and I will have an opportunity to share my research results with this group.
+Unfortunately due to COVID guidelines this stakeholders meeting did not occur in 2021, but this coming year we will be meeting with farmers in February.
 University of Maryland Agricultural Extension Agents will also help me to disseminate my findings.
 Sarah Hirsch in Somerset will assist me in this aim (see letter of support from S. Hirsch).
 My research will be shared at a state level in collaboration with the Maryland Department of Agriculture, which is responsible for developing Best Management Practices for agriculture.
-I plan on presenting my findings with Maryland Farm Bureau at their annual meeting in December 2021, a leading voice of Maryland agriculture and predominant force in agriculture policy development in the state.
-I am in contact with Brian Eyler, the head of the Deer Project for the Maryland Department of Natural Resources, who is directly responsible for the management of deer populations and mitigation of crop damage within the state.
-Lastly, I will communicate my findings directly to local farmers during farm field days and extension meetings on the Eastern Shore of Maryland after the completion of my project in 2021.
+I plan on presenting my findings with Maryland Farm Bureau at their annual meeting, a leading voice of Maryland agriculture and predominant force in agriculture policy development in the state.
+Lastly, I will communicate my findings directly to local farmers during farm field days and extension meetings on the Eastern Shore of Maryland after the completion of my project in 2022.
 Enabling farmers experiencing extensive crop damage due to deer herbivory to make informed decisions on how to mitigate the intensity of crop damage occurring on their farm is the motivation for this research.